cjhang/notes/ideas.md

 3. Magnetic field in local interacting galaxies

    > It is a idea come from the study of magnetized filaments in Galactic center, [Coughlin et al.](https://arxiv.org/abs/2010.13790) have proposed that the tidal disruption may also play a role for the formation of the magnetic field.
 So it would be interesting to search the magnetic field in the tidal disrupted galaxies.

+4. Molecular gas and dust properties in super-thin galaxies

+   > Super-thin galaxies were though to have very cold stellar disk and rich in atomic gas.
+They are dominated by dark matter in all scales of the galaxy.

 ## Rotational curve